droundy/fac/web/benchmarks.md

 file system speed.
 Also note that you can click on each plot to view a high-resolution version of that plot.

-One major conclusion is that `noname` is generally a factor of two or three times slower than make.
-But do keep in mind that `noname` does a lot more than make does, and is considerably easier to use in a robustly correct manner.
+One major conclusion is that `loon` is generally a factor of two or three times slower than make.
+But do keep in mind that `loon` does a lot more than make does, and is considerably easier to use in a robustly correct manner.
 There are also still some remaining scaling issues that should be addressed, which arise when there are 10k or so